 Photovoltaic cells were originally developed for use in space, where repair is extremely expensive, if not impossible.
 Solar still powers nearly every satellite circling the earth because it operates reliably for long periods of time with virtually no maintenance.
 Once installed, the solar power system requires little or no maintenance (especially if no batteries are used), and will provide electricity cleanly and quietly for 25 to 40 years.
 Our solar panels carry a 25-year manufacturer warranty on their production.

 Become A “Green” Business

 Generating electricity from solar energy means less consumption of fossil fuels, reducing pollution and greenhouse gas emission.
-By switching to solar power your company will be doing its part to combat global warming, and reduce our nations dependence of foreign energy sources.
-Being a green business can, not only reduce your operating costs, but can be a great source of public relations and a good marketing tool.
+By switching to solar power your company will be doing its part to combat global warming, and reduce our nation’s dependence on foreign energy sources.
+Being a green business can not only reduce your operating costs, but is also good PR and a good marketing tool.
 There are a growing number of consumers who make their buying decisions based on the perceived environmental responsibility of the vendor.

 Learn more about Solar

 Solar cells, also called photovoltaic (PV) cells by scientists, convert sunlight directly into electricity.
 PV gets its name from the process of converting light (photons) to electricity (voltage), which is called the PV effect.
 The PV effect was discovered in 1954, when scientists at Bell Telephone discovered that silicon (an element found in sand) created an electric charge when exposed to sunlight.
 Soon solar cells were being used to power space satellites and smaller items like calculators and watches.